Can You Drink Beer with Fatty Liver Disease (MASLD)?

 “Just a small bottle of beer.
 Can I drink that?
 Am I allowed to drink at least a glass of beer now and then if I have a fatty liver?
 It can’t do much damage now, can it?”

-These are the questions that most people start asking after they start dieting to reverse NAFLD.
 Because the truth is that you don’t have to be an alcoholic to miss drinking a glass of cold beer during a hot summer’s day (I know, I’ve been there).

-But, just like it is the case of drinking wine after being diagnosed, your favorite brew gets on the list you’re no longer allowed to have.
+Just as with drinking wine after being diagnosed, your favorite brew gets on the list you’re no longer allowed to have.
 I would go as far as saying “never again” – not even after reversing fatty liver!

 Why?
 I’m glad you asked!